Water outage hits thousands of homes as customers learn of bill rises

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Thousands of homes in Hampshire are still without water following a “technical issue” at a supply works, as households discovered their bills would see the highest increase in the country.
+Residents have been queuing for up to two hours to get bottled water as thousands of homes in Hampshire are still without supplies following a “technical issue”.

+The disruption comes as households served by Southern Water discovered their bills would see the highest increase in the country.

 Homes in Southampton, Romsey, Eastleigh, Totton, and parts of the New Forest have experienced a loss of water or low pressure – and more than 30 schools will remain closed on Thursday.